 Where the design community meets.

-Designer and Front End Developer at Littio Joined over 4 years ago
+Designer and Front End Developer at Littio Joined almost 5 years ago

 It's weird that you have pics for all the people who wrote a testimonial, but not for yourself.

 Beyond that, I really liked what content you used and how you organised it.

 Maybe the text in purple — #605C84 — could use a bit more contrast.